Amaravati: Settlements

 The administration successfully hosted the inaugural Happy Cities Summit in Amaravati in April 2018.
 The summit saw the participation of 1,500+ delegates from 15+ countries, including eminent city leaders and urban experts.

+Police

+Amaravati falls under the police jurisdiction of Amaravati Capital Region zone headed by DCP.
+The Amaravati Capital Region zone falls under Guntur Police Commissionerate.
+There are 2 police sub-divisions within the Amaravati Capital Region zone: